Remember blogging? I wrote a whole monograph about it

 Indeed, the last six weeks of the project were so intensive that I couldn’t bare to look at it before I submitted, even though I’d budgeted a few days at the end for proofreading.

+But overall, it was a rewarding experience.
+And I think it’s rewarding for the reader, too.
 Though an academic project, it was written with the intention of accessibility to anyone with even a passing interest in the subject, or in the general evolution of the media in this fast-changing world.

-With that in mind, I invite you to download the full text to read for yourself and make up your own mind.
+Anyway, with all that in mind I invite you to download the full text to read for yourself and make up your own mind.

 (Spelling and grammatical errors and omissions are included free of charge.)